 The H-a emission line sits at the red end of the spectrum.
 It enables viewers and photographers to see detail from emission nebulae.
-And it also helps to identify details from our sun’s atmosphere.
+It also helps identify details from our sun’s atmosphere.

 The H-b wavelength is essential for astrophotography.
-CCD and CMOS sensors are particularly sensitive to this wavelength, so it gives you the most detail in your images.
+CMOS sensors and CCD are particularly sensitive to this wavelength, so it gives you the most detail in your images.

 OIII filters let very little starlight pass through, so stars often appear faint in your images.
 They might have a green tint to them as well.

 I’m sure you’ve been told to never look directly at the Sun.
 Or maybe you had to learn the hard way, like Galileo.
 It’s also true that you should never take a picture of the sun with your camera.
 You’ll blind yourself and break your camera sensor.